Allergic Conjunctivitis: Causes, Symptoms, Types, Treatment, and Home Remedies

 What Is Allergic Conjunctivitis?

-Allergic conjunctivitis is an eye allergy.
-It’s recognized by disturbance and inflammation of the eyes because of an allergic reaction.
-You experience a reaction in your conjunctiva, which is the clear layer of tissue lining that covers the white part of the eye.
+Allergic conjunctivitis is a type of eye allergy caused by the immune system reacting to allergens in the environment.
+It is recognized by irritation, redness, itching, watering, and inflammation of the eyes that occur because of an allergic reaction.
+The condition affects the conjunctiva, which is the thin, clear layer of tissue covering the white part of the eye and the inside of the eyelids.

 Types of Allergic Conjunctivitis